mvonballmo/Assessment/README.md

 # Bitcoin Price Tracker

+This project contains a Docker image that runs a web site that does the following:

+- shows stored BitCoin prices
+- stores a new price on each refresh of the page
+- prices older than 120 days can be purged via a link
+- was developed from start to finish in 3 hours

 The following instructions are for local testing and development.

 See the [Development Journal](dev-notes.md) for how this project was developed.